Contributors from members of the Copper team

 This includes a clear understanding of the customer’s business needs and role, personalized communications and targeting the right person at the company for initial discussion.

-Remember Michael Scott’s color-coded rolodex?
+Remember Michael Scott’s color-coded rolodex for his current customers?
 He kept detailed notes on all his customers to ensure that every conversation he had was personalized and relevant: “I color code all my info… Green means go.
 So I know to go ahead and shut up about it.
 Orange means orange you glad you didn't bring it up.”

-This same individualized approach, combined with machine learning and tools to improve collaboration, productivity and overall efficiency is what we can expect to see more of in the future.
+This same individualized approach for strong customer relationships, combined with machine learning and tools to improve collaboration, productivity and overall efficiency is what we can expect to see more of in the future.

 In this graph, hyper-personalization is where the money is.